cosmos72/stmx/persist/README.txt

 4. pointer tags

-   0 = reserved (unallocated, unbound, boolean, keyword or symbol)
+   0 = reserved (one of: unallocated, unbound, boolean, keyword or symbol)

    1 = character